jschoeneberger/bergerblog/content/post/wwc_base_eq/index.md

 Work in SAS?
 Here is a link to a SAS macro for calculating baseline equivalence:
 [sas_base_eq](/sas_base_eq.sas)

 Here is a link to the simulated data file:
 [be_eq_data](/be_eq_data.xlsx)

+Any Stata or SPSS users...feel free to develop similar code and I'll post and acknowledge you!

 ## References
 Borenstein, M. & Hedges, L. V. (2019).
 Effect sizes for meta-analysis.
 In H. Cooper, L. V. Hedges, & J. C. Valentine (Eds.), _The handbook of research synthesis and meta-analysis_ (3rd ed., pp. 207–244).
 New York, NY: Russell Sage Foundation.